souris-dev/GenomeAssembly/README.md

 A class DeBruijnGraph would be handy for this.

-**A `DeBruijnGraph` object's nodes should be initialized by first creating a KMerifier object and then passing it to a function `initNodesFromKMerifier`, which takes that object as an argument.**
+**A `DeBruijnGraph` object's nodes should be initialized by either of these methods:
+1. Creating a KMerifier object and then passing it to a function `initNodesFromKMerifier`, which takes that object as an argument.**
+2. Creating a KMerifier object and then passing it to the constructor of the class `DeBruijnGraph`, so that it gets initialized at the time of creation.**

 The adjacency list will be an unordered_map (for easy access of elements using []).